2019 Changes to Washington’s Landlord/Tenant and Eviction Laws

 - Chinese / 中文

-This is a summary of the laws affecting tenants, landlords and the eviction process.
-The laws changed in a major way in 2019.
-The changes go into effect on July 28, 2019. #6350EN
+A summary of how the laws covering tenants, landlords and the eviction process laws changed in a major way in 2019. #6350EN

 Tenants and Landlords: Read this!